natalieagus/50005/docs/Problem Set/03-processes.md

 ## The Case of the Cloned Counter

-You’re helping your teammate Jun debug a strange issue in a C program that involves process creation.
+You’re helping your teammate debug a strange issue in a C program that involves process creation.
 The program uses `fork()` to spawn a child process.
 Both parent and child increment a shared counter variable in a loop, and print it out to a file.

 Here's a simplified version of the code: